 Thom Zimny is a Grammy and Emmy Award-winning director who has served as Bruce Springsteen’s film/video archivist and collaborator since 2001.
 His work includes the films Wings for Wheels: The Making of Born to Run, The Promise: The Making of Darkness on the Edge of Town, and Bruce Springsteen: A Conversation with His Fans.

 Jersey Shore Songwriters, an intimate storyteller songwriters round of esteemed writers/artists influenced by Bruce Springsteen.
 Hosted by Joe Rapolla, Monmouth University Music & Theatre Department Chair and performing songwriter.
-Special guest artist: Matt Koma (other artists TBA).
-Join us in Wilson Hall at 6:00 pm on Thursday, April 12.
+Special guest artists: Matt Koma and Williams Honor.
+Join us in the Pompeii Room of Wilson Hall at 6:00pm.

 As part of the conference experience, attendees are invited to convene at the legendary Wonder Bar in Asbury Park, New Jersey, on Friday, April 13th, at 8:00pm (doors open at 7:00pm) .
 Shuttle bus service will be provided.